Ever wanted to play along to your favourite piece of music, but don't have the musical skills to do it? Well, now you

 - MIDI Sequencer with track display, mute, solo, patch, vol, pan, etc.

-- Extract keys, modulations, and chords from a MIDI file
+- Generate keys and chords from MIDI file pitches

 - Display chords on a vertical piano roll to facilitate playing and improvisation

 - Display solfa or pitch notation